 The Thermostat Is Set Too High

-Although it seems obvious, not everyone remembers to check the thermostat’s programmed temperature before calling Rosenberg Indoor Comfort in San Antonio to see why their heating system isn’t turning off.
+Although it seems obvious, not everyone remembers to check the thermostat’s programmed temperature before calling Rosenberg Plumbing & Air in San Antonio to see why their heating system isn’t turning off.
 This is the first thing you should do when the heat isn’t turning off.
 Compare the programmed temperature to the current temperature.

 If it’s set too high, as in 90 degrees, then that may be the only problem.
 Lower the programmed temperature and wait a bit to see if that solves your problem.
 Also, ask members of your household if they often change the thermostat since this can make it appear as if the heat is continuously running without shutting off.